 - Fourth round: Right leg on box, lateral squat

 - Repeat for fifth, sixth, seventh and eighth round

 Make it easier: Adjust the box to the lowest setting and slow down.

-Make it harder: Perform the step-ups with hand weights or add a hop for cardio.
+Make it harder: Perform the squats with hand weights.

 Burpee box jumps and upper body work

 These are your final eight rounds, and they’re going to be difficult!
 Unless you’ve been using weights during the exercises, we’ve neglected that upper body – until now.
 To get the best work, you’ll need to adjust the box to 20 inches or 24 inches – unless you can’t clear those heights.

 For the first, third, fifth and seventh round, you’re going to perform box jump burpees (see below).
 To make it easier, you can lower the box, perform the push-ups on your knees or slow it down.
 If you’re doing this right, you don’t need a way to make it harder.